Book: Embodied Reception

 Blurb:

 Since the cultural turn, the embodiment of practices is an axiom.
-But what does ‘embodiment’ mean?
-And how can embodied knowledge, embodied practices, embodied reception be operationalized and related to specific contexts instead of just claiming embodiment as a matter of fact?
+But what does “embodiment” mean?
+And how can embodied knowledge, embodied practices, and embodied reception be operationalized and related to specific contexts instead of just claiming embodiment as a matter of fact?
 What difference does an account of the embodiment of practices make regarding theoretical stances that take other dimensions into account, like semiotics or power structures?
-We will sketch the relevance of philosophy of mind for embodiment because embodiment touches the very base of science: epistemology and the conception of the subject/agent.
-Against this backdrop, body knowledge and training knowledge will be introduced, which prepares us for a bundle of further subcategories appropriate for analysing the dynamics of cultural reception, especially of embodied practices.
+We will sketch the relevance of the philosophy of mind for embodiment because embodiment touches the very base of science: epistemology and the conception of the subject/agent.
+Against this backdrop, body knowledge and training knowledge will be introduced, which prepares us for a bundle of further subcategories appropriate for analyzing the dynamics of cultural reception, especially of embodied practices.